RB74/dine-in-split-backend/README.md

 To deploy and test on prod do:

- 1. Deploy your project using `firebase deploy`
+ 1. Deploy your functions using `firebase deploy`
  1. Open the app using `firebase open hosting:site`, this will open a browser.